Online Paging with Heterogeneous Cache Slots: Abstract

-\begin{lemma} Every $f_h( k)$-approximation algorithm \algA for \PageLaminarPaging can be converted into a $3h f_h( k)$-approximation algorithm \algB for \SlotLaminarPaging, preserving the following properties: being polynomial-time, online, and/or deterministic. \end{lemma} \begin{proof} We first define the \PageLaminarPaging \emph{relaxation} of a given \SlotLaminarPaging instance.
+\begin{proof} We first define the \PageLaminarPaging \emph{relaxation} of a given \SlotLaminarPaging instance.
 The idea is to relax the constraint that each slot can hold at most one page, while keeping the cache-capacity constraint.
 The relaxed problem is equivalent to a \PageLaminarPaging instance over ``virtual'' pages $v(p, s)$ corresponding to page/slot pairs $(p,s)$.
 This virtual page can be placed in any slot, although it represents page $p$ being in slot $s$.

 Formally, this relaxation is defined as follows.
-Fix any $k$-slot \SlotHeteroPaging instance $\slotrequestsequence=(\slotrequest_1, \ldots, \slotrequest_T)$ with requestable slot-set family $\slotsetfamily$.
+Fix any $k$-slot \SlotLaminarPaging instance $\slotrequestsequence=(\slotrequest_1, \ldots, \slotrequest_T)$ with requestable slot-set family $\slotsetfamily$.
 For any page $p$ and $\slotset\in\slotsetfamily$, define $V(p, \slotset) = \{v(p, s) \suchthat s\in \slotset\}$, where $v(p, s)$ is a \emph{virtual page} for the pair $(p, s)$.
 Define the \emph{relaxation} of $\slotrequestsequence$ to be the $k$-slot \PageSubsetPaging instance $\pagerequestsequence=(\pagerequest_1, \ldots, \pagerequest_T)$ defined by $\pagerequest_t = V(p_t, \slotset_t)$ (where $\slotrequest_t = \slotrequestpair {p_t} {\slotset_t}$, for $t\in [T]$).
 The requestable-set family for $\pagerequestsequence$ is $\pagesetfamily = \big\{V(p, \slotset) \suchthat p \text{ is any page and } \slotset\in\slotsetfamily\big\}$.
 Crucially, if $\slotsetfamily$ is slot-laminar with height $h$, then $\pagesetfamily$ is page-laminar with the same height $h$.